-You can opt for a thin mount (3/4 thick) but these frames are really best suited for a canvas which is going to be inserted into a decorative frame meant to hold a mounted canvas.
+You can opt for a thin mount (3/4 thick) but these frames are really best suited for a canvas that is going to be inserted into a decorative frame meant to hold a mounted canvas.
 The exception might be smaller canvas prints up to about 11×14.
-You may still opt to wrap the image or select solid color sides, and hang unframed but many professionals feel a canvas will look less impressive or even cheap when displaying a smaller canvas print unframed.
+You may still opt to wrap the image or select solid color sides and hang it unframed but many professionals feel a canvas will look less impressive or even cheap when displaying a smaller canvas print unframed.
 We tend to agree which is why we always display thicker mounted canvas at shows and or events we sponsor.

 The most popular is the 1 ½ or thick mount.
 This is ideal for canvas prints in which the image wraps or you opt for solid color sides.
-Typically prints about the size of an 11×14 or larger will look great on this mounting style.
+Typically prints about the size 11×14 or larger will look great on this mounting style.
 The only downside is if you plan on framing the print you might have to shop around a bit more to find one which can contain a print this thick.

-Canvas Does Shrink
+Last, Keep in Mind Canvas Does Shrink